taublast/FastPopups/README.md

 ## About

 This small private library is built on top of CommunityToolkit popups version 1, code no longer used by the toolkit itself.
-It was the fastest for opening popups among different libraries, was definitely worth adding new features.
+It was the fastest for opening popups among different libraries, was definitely worth adding new features like full-screen, navigation stack and much more.

 ---